martat97/numerical_analysis_2022-23/README.md

 Of course we can consider the higher tolerance as a possible explanation of this, but even with that the error is still good.

-We must take into consideration the fact that the error might me even lower we more accurate integrals, but the time is the problem.
+We must take into consideration the fact that the error might be even lower with more accurate integrals, but the higher time is the problem.

 ## Assignment 7